princessmaximacenter/cromwell/docs/cromwell_features/HogFactors.md

 #### Can I opt out of using hog groups?

-Yes, just set your hog factor to 1 and Cromwell will always run at maximum speed and not reserve any space for smaller groups!
+Yes, to various degrees:

+- No matter what, your workflows will be assigned to a hog group.
+- To opt out of reserving Cromwell's resources for new hog groups, set your hog factor to 1.
+- To opt out of round-robin allocation between workflows, assign all workflows to the same hog-group in workflow options.